jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

   I confess to doing this.
 I also confess to giving people the wrong version.
 Sometimes, I have gave them Phonegap Build, when I should have given them Phonegap CLI.

-  This also happens on the forum, repeatedly, not with disaterous results, but when it happens, it is frustrating.
-Use caution.
+  *This is happening more and more with disaterous results and frustrating.*\

+  To be clear, if you create an App with the command line tools, that App will NOT work with *Phonegap Build*; the structure is different.
+If you need a place to start, use this boilerplate [Phonegap--Generic-Boilerplate7](https://github.com/jessemonroy650/Phonegap--Generic-Boilerplate7).
+Note, this is an example.
+You still need to optimize this example, if you are going to use it.

 ###<a name=010>10.</a> Not adding the new "white-list", "white-list plugin" parameters in config.xml AND "Content Security Policy"###

   This is sooo new and obnoxious, one can only have pitty on returning developers.
 In addition, this was buried in both the *Phonegap blog* and the *Cordova blog*.

   This relatively * NEW * requirement means &ndash; to access ANY website or resources on the web, you MUST use the whitelist and the whitelist plugin.
 This requirement goes into affect, if you are using cordova-android@4.0.0 or better; including cli-5.1.1 &amp; cli-5.2.0.
-If however, your version is before 4.0.0, let use say 3.5.0 or 3.7.0, then you will *not* have to add the *white-list* requirement.

-  To be clear, the "whitelist" has been around for a bit, but the plugin and requirement is very new.
-As you would expect, when the "whitelist" was added, the defacto *open-access* feature was deprecated.
-Or said another way, the defacto *open-access* feature was planned and scheduled to be eliminated.
-This change marks a step in removal of the *open-access* feature.

-  In addition, the Content Security Policy (CSP) has caught numerous developers - because it was soooo poorly publicized. <b>Depending on your use and the version of Phonegap you are using, the CSP needs to go in every single HTML page you used, just like you have to wait for 'deviceready'.
-However, there are cases where it is not needed at all.
-The documentation is confusing for some, please read it carefully.</b> The documentation is buried in the bottom of many of the latest documentation pages.

-  Lastly, Raymond Camden in his blog points to a [LARGE change in policy starting with Cordova 5](http://www.raymondcamden.com/2015/05/25/important-information-about-cordova-5)
+**CHANGE 2015-11-27T22:52:06**

+  Today I move more of the stuff here to misc. (see below)

 **CHANGE 2015-11-14T02:17:49**

   Today I decided to point to a much cleaner version of this with a better way to deal with the `whitelist` system.
 Stuff that was previously here is now in [whitelist-misc.md](whitelist-misc.md#previous_stuff) (This stuff will eventually be merged or moved to other sections; copy if you need it.)

   [HOW TO apply the Cordova/Phonegap the whitelist system](the-whitelist-system.md)

+  **Added on 2015-11-27**

+  If you are looking for additional guideance you the `whitelist` system, read the [`whitelist` matrix](whitelist-matrix.md)

 ### <a name=011>11.</a> You need to get your plugins from NPM now.###